cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 behaves on them.
 If we see there are too many of them, we might decide to abandon this solution and go with the [Outputs](#outputs) alternative.

+3. The AWS CDK token resolver needs to know which stack contains the resource that is referenced by the token.
+Currently, the resolver requires the user explicitly pass the stack in its constructor.
+This is somewhat error prone because the user might mistakenly use a token from a different stack.
+Consider this:

+    ```ts
+    const stack1 = new Stack1(...);
+    const stack2 = new Stack2(...);

+    // create the resolver with stack1
+    const resolver = new AwsCdkTokenResolver(stack1);

+    new kplus.CronJob(manifest, 'CronJob', {
+    containers: [{
+      image: 'job',
+      envVariables: {
+        // but pass a token for a resource in stack2
+        BUCKET_NAME: kplus.EnvValue.fromValue(stack2.bucket.bucketName),
+      }
+    }]
+    });
+    ```

+    In this case, the implementation will either error out (best case), or return a value from a different stack in case the in-stack (worst case) logical ids are the same.
+Ideally we would want to instantiate the resolver with the app instance, not the stack.
+The resolver would then somehow automatically identify which stack it needs based on the token.
+    This might be possible but I haven't yet dived deeper into it.
+One thing worth mentioning though is that the AWS CDK logical IDs [**do not contain the id of the stack**](https://github.com/aws/aws-cdk/blob/main/packages/aws-cdk-lib/core/lib/stack.ts#L1273),
+    contradictory to what the documentation](https://docs.aws.amazon.com/cdk/v2/guide/identifiers.html#identifiers_logical_ids) states:

+    > *For example, the Amazon S3 bucket in the previous example that is created within
+    > `Stack2` results in an `AWS::S3::Bucket` resource.
+The resource's logical ID
+    > is `Stack2MyBucket4DD88B4F` in the resulting AWS CloudFormation template.*

+    This makes it impossible to automatically detect which stack a resource belongs to based solely on its logical ID.

 ## Appendix

 ### `Ref` vs `PhysicalResourceID`